Every child's perspective is improved fifty yards offshore.

 - Maintain attentiveness on multiple platforms, especially during times of incoming weather or emergency.

 - Maintain an injury log and ensure all incident reports are completed and delivered to the Youth Program Director in a timely fashion.

 - Assist with the development and implementation of staff training.

 - Remain up to date on what roles and responsibilities you may take on in the event of an emergency and review the EAP with a direct supervisor.

 - Cultivate a kind and inclusive community where everyone at Courageous can feel like they belong.

 - Can work effectively with a wide variety of age groups and populations from diverse backgrounds, role modeling inclusive behavior and building positive group culture

-- Able to communicate clearly and directly
+- Able to communicate clearly, directly, and calmly at all times

 - Comfortable giving and receiving feedback to and from peers, participants, and supervisors

 - Comfortable working outdoors, regardless of weather